samuelncui/yatm/README.md

 YATM will use several software, depending on your hardware.
 It would be best if you put binaries of the following software in PATH.
 Or you can modify those shell scripts in `/scripts` to make them run smoothly.

 - LTFS, to format and mount LTO tape via LTFS.
-You can use (OpenLTFS)[https://github.com/LinearTapeFileSystem/ltfs], (HPE LTFS)[https://github.com/nix-community/hpe-ltfs] or (IBM LTFS)[https://www.ibm.com/docs/en/spectrum-archive-le?topic=tools-downloading-ltfs], depending on you tape drive hardware.
+You can use [OpenLTFS](https://github.com/LinearTapeFileSystem/ltfs), [HPE LTFS](https://github.com/nix-community/hpe-ltfs) or [IBM LTFS](https://www.ibm.com/docs/en/spectrum-archive-le?topic=tools-downloading-ltfs), depending on you tape drive hardware.
 You may need to change codes to run on your platform.
   - The current script is tested on HPE LTFS.
 If you use other LTFS software, you may need to modify `/scripts/mkfs` and `/scripts/mount`.
 If you find those scripts are not appropriate for other LTFS software, please create a pull request.
 - (Stenc)[https://github.com/scsitape/stenc], to manage hardware encryption on LTO tape drives.